ENGINEERING MATHEMATICS III - 2025/6

 Module Overview

-Module purpose: This module builds on the fundamental tools and concepts introduced in the mathematics modules in Year 1 (EEE1031 and EEE1032) and applies them to further engineering examples.
-A broad range of mathematics topics is covered, and their applications are always borne in mind.
+This module builds on the fundamental tools and concepts introduced in the Year 1 mathematics modules MAT1044 Engineering Mathematics and EEE1032 Mathematics II: Engineering Mathematics.
+A broad range of mathematical topics are covered with applications to problems in electronic engineering.

 Module provider